 Commonwealth v.
 Johnson et al, United States District Court.
-The Attorney General filed this action seeking judicial review of the decision by the federal Centers for Medicare and Medicaid Services (CMS) to deny approximately \$86 million FFP for targeted case management (TCM) services provided by the Department of

-Children and Families (formerly the Department of Social Services).
-A hearing occurred on November 12, 2009, at which time the court took under advisement the Commonwealth's motion for summary judgment.
-(See description of CMS' initial disallowance action under In re: Disallowance by the U.S. Department of Health and Human Services Centers of Medicaid and Medicaid Services (Targeted Case Management) in the March Information Statement).
+The Attorney General filed this action seeking judicial review of the decision by the federal Centers for Medicare and Medicaid Services (CMS) to deny approximately \$86 million FFP for targeted case management (TCM) services provided by the Department of Children and Families (formerly the Department of Social Services).
+On March 24, 2010, the District Court entered judgment for the United States.
+The Commonwealth has not yet decided whether to appeal.
+(See description of CMS' initial disallowance action under In re: Disallowance by the U.S. Department of Health and Human Services Centers of Medicaid and Medicaid Services (Targeted Case Management) in the March Information Statement.)